 She has served on several Boards of Directors, some of which are the PRISA Group and the Escuela de Artes Plásticas, as well as other advisory boards.
-Most importantly, Ceciliana is a proud TASIS Dorado Mom of three beautiful children: Ricardo (PPK), Carlos (future Bear), and Victoria Puig Stubbe (future Bear).
+Most importantly, Ceciliana is a proud TASIS Dorado Mom of three beautiful children: Ricardo '29, Carlos '31, and Victoria Puig Stubbe '32.

 Federico Stubbe, Jr. is President of PRISA Group, a family-owned developer and builder of green residential communities and resort, hospitality and gaming projects in Puerto Rico and Florida.
 Under the leadership of his father and mentor, Friedel Stubbe, the firm has developed residential projects with over 3,000 residential units.
 Mr. Stubbe embraces his father's development philosophies and core values and has leveraged them to fuel PRISA Group's expansion into other business ventures.
 PRISA Group projects include Sabanera Dorado, Gran Vista Toa Alta, the Dorado Beach Resort, four Hyatt Select Hotels, as well as future developments such as J.W.
 Marriot Dorado Beach, an entertainment center in San Juan, and a hospital in Dorado in association with a renowned U.S. brand.

-Mr. Stubbe, Jr. is currently Director of the Home Builders Association in Puerto Rico, Vice President of the TASIS Dorado Educational Foundation, Inc. Board, a member of Young Presidents Organization, and above all, a proud parent, with his wife Wanda, of Hanna in 2nd Grade, Katerina in Kinder and Federico (future Bear).
+Mr. Stubbe, Jr. is currently Director of the Home Builders Association in Puerto Rico, Vice President of the TASIS Dorado Educational Foundation, Inc. Board, a member of Young Presidents Organization, and above all, a proud parent, with his wife Wanda, of Hanna '25, Katerina '27 and Federico '31.
 He holds a bachelor degree from Georgetown University, and MBA and Civil Engineering degrees from MIT and its Sloan School of Management.

 José A. Menéndez-Cortada